The Telltale Clue

-The Telltale Clue, sometimes billed as The Tell-Tale Clue, is an American police drama that aired on CBS Television on Thursday nights at 10pm ET from July 18, 1954, to September 23, 1954.
-The Public Defender aired on CBS in the same time slot from March to June 1954, and resumed the same time slot from September 30 until the end of the run in June 1955.
+The Telltale Clue, sometimes billed as The Tell-Tale Clue, is an American police drama that aired on CBS Television on Thursday nights at 10pm ET from July 8, 1954, to September 23, 1954.
+It briefly replaced The Public Defender, which aired on CBS in the same time slot from March to July 1954, returning to that same time slot from September 30 until the end of its run on June 23, 1955.

-The program was produced by Charles E. Martin (1910-1983), and sponsored by Philip Morris cigarettes.
+The program was produced by Charles E. Martin (1910–1983), and sponsored by Philip Morris cigarettes.
 At least two episodes were written by novelist and essayist Gore Vidal.

 Synopsis

 The series centered on Det.
 Lt.
 Richard Hale, the head of the criminology department of the police department of an unnamed city, who used scientific equipment and analytical skills to solve 'perfect crimes'.

 Cast

 Guest stars included Anthony Ross as Det.
 Lt.
 Richard Hale and Darren McGavin.

 Preservation status

 Two episodes are available on YouTube, see CTVA entry at External Links.